tldr-pages/tldr/pages/linux/rpcinfo.md

 # rpcinfo

-> rpcinfo makes an RPC call to an RPC server and reports what it finds.
+> Makes an RPC call to an RPC server and reports what it finds.

--Show full table of all RPC services registered on localhost:
+- Show full table of all RPC services registered on localhost:

 `rpcinfo;`

--Show concise table of all RPC services registered on localhost:
+- Show concise table of all RPC services registered on localhost:

 `rpcinfo -s localhost;`

--Display table of statistics of rpcbind operations on localhost:
+- Display table of statistics of rpcbind operations on localhost:

 `rpcinfo -m;`

--Display list of entries of given service name (mountd) and version number (2) on localhost:
+- Display list of entries of given service name (mountd) and version number (2) on localhost:

 `rpcinfo -l localhost mountd 2;`

--Delete the registration for version 1 of the mountd service for all transports:
+- Delete the registration for version 1 of the mountd service for all transports:

 `rpcinfo -d mountd 1;`